jsenv/core/docs/bundling/readme.md

 ### 2 - Generate bundles

-This project has preconfigured 3 bundle.
+This project has preconfigured 3 files that will generate bundles.
 You can generate them with the commands below:

 - [./basic-project/dist/systemjs/main.js](./basic-project/dist/systemjs/main.js)